 Waiting for your ATAR can be nerve-wracking.
 If you’re worried about your score or need help sorting through your options, let us put your mind at ease.
 Here’s what you need to know.

-1. Your ATAR/OP is a rank, not a percentage
+1. Your ATAR is a rank, not a percentage

 If you’re disappointed when you receive your ATAR, try to remember that you’re not looking at a percentage.
 An ATAR is a rank given in increments of 0.05 between 0.0 and 99.95, meaning that a score of 75 puts you in the top 25 per cent of your state.
-If you’re in Queensland, the OP is a rank between 1 and 25.
-An OP1 is the highest possible score, with OP25 the lowest.
-These ranks provide an easy method of comparison for institutions when selecting students for course entry.
+This rank provides an easy method of comparison for institutions when selecting students for course entry.

 2. You can still change your mind or adjust your preferences

 Once scores are released, each state will run a series of change of preference periods.
 This gives you the opportunity to reassess your choices if you chose in a hurry, received an ATAR lower or higher than expected or have found a course or institution that’s more to your liking.
 Before changing your preferences, chat to your school career adviser or staff at institutions of interest to sort through your options.
 They will be able to give you the best advice about your next steps — whether it’s selecting some new courses, holding out until the first offer round or researching alternative pathways.

 Courses like law and medicine have tough entry requirements, so you’re wasting your high ATAR if you don’t study those, right?
 Wrong!
 Although a high ATAR opens up your opportunities, you shouldn’t choose a course simply because of its prestige if you can’t see yourself studying and working in the field.
 Aside from having to slave away for years in a degree you don’t love, you don’t want to pay thousands of dollars for a qualification you’ve got no desire to use in the workforce.

 4. There are other ways to get into uni